ArduPilot/ardupilot_wiki/common/source/docs/common-foxeerf405v2.rst

 PWM Output
 ==========

-The FoxeerF405v2 supports up to 9 PWM outputs (PWM 9  is defaulted to serial LED support).
+The FoxeerF405v2 supports up to 10 PWM outputs (PWM 9  is defaulted to serial LED support).
 Outputs are available via two JST-SH connectors.
 All outputs support DShot,as well as all PWM types.

 The PWM is in 3 groups:

- - PWM 1, 2 in group1
+ - PWM 1, 4 in group1
- - PWM 3, 4 in group2
+ - PWM 2, 3 in group2
- - PWM 5, 6 in group3
+ - PWM 6-8  in group3
- - PWM 7, 8 in group4
+ - PWM 5, 9 (LED) in group4
- - PWM 9 (LED) in group5
+ - PWM 10 in group5

 Channels within the same group need to use the same output rate, whether PWM or Dshot.
 If any channel in a group uses DShot then all channels in the group need to use DShot.

+.. note:: by default PWM9 is configured as an LED output, making PWM5 only usable as a serial LED also.
+You can re-assign PWM9's function to something else if you wish to use PWM5 normally.

 .. note:: for users migrating from BetaflightX quads, the first four outputs M1-M4 have been configured for use with existing motor wiring using these default parameters: